-Small size forests (< 1000ha) in Canada are mainly owned by private companies, families or individuals1.
+Small size forests\ (< 1000ha) in Canada are mainly owned by private companies, families or individuals.
 They are often supported by different organizations to help manage, harvest and commercialize forest products.
 These organizations include planning agencies, owner's association, marketing board, private consulting firms, etc.

-Low Intensity forests are not limited to a particular type of property.
+Low Intensity forests\ are not limited to a particular type of property.
 Since they are defined by the intensity of forest management, they can be found on both public or private lands.
-They are often forests in which timber production is not the first objectives, but where recreation or protection of a specific value (ex: watershed) are the main focus.
+They are often forests in which timber production is not the first objective, but where recreation or protection of a specific value (ex: watershed) are the main focus.

-Community forests are also not limited to a particular type of property.
-They can be considered public or private land, depending on the particular tenure arrangement3.
-However, the two common elements of community forests are that management decisions are made by the community and for the benefit of the entire community3.
-Examples of community forests include municipal forests, county forests, demonstration forests, and Conservation Authority lands.
+Community forests\ are also not limited to a particular type of property.
+They can be considered public or private land, depending on the particular tenure\ arrangement.
+However, the two common elements of community forests\ are that management decisions are made by the community, or on behalf of the community, and for the benefit of the entire community.
+Examples of community forests\ include municipal forests, county forests, demonstration forests, and Conservation Authority lands.